Madam Fatal

 Madam Fatal is a fictional character and a comic book superhero active during the Golden Age of Comic Books.
 Madam Fatal was created and originally illustrated by artist/writer Art Pinajian and the debut of the character was in the Crack Comics #1 (May 1940), a crime/detective anthology series published by Quality Comics.
 Madam Fatal continued as a feature in that title but when the character was not well received, Madam Fatal made a last appearance in #22 (March 1942).

 The character later appeared in some publications by DC Comics when DC Comics bought the rights to the character in 1956, along with a bulk buy of all Quality Comics.
 Madam Fatal has made scarce appearances since.

 Madam Fatal is notable for being a male superhero who dressed up as an elderly woman and as such is the first cross-dressing hero.
 The original incarnation of the Red Tornado would become the first cross-dressing heroine later that year.

+Australian punk band Madam Fatale took their name from the character.